Invented and contributed by Adomas Milius (www.elroyale.ga) - Copyright© El Royale

 The defender beats the attack by playing either

-- a card of the same rank as the top card of the battle pile, or
+- one or more cards of the same rank as the top card of the battle pile, or

-After this, all players, again in clockwise order, beginning with the defender, may if they wish throw in further cards equal in rank to the top card of the battle pile.
+After this, all players (except for the defender), again in clockwise order, beginning to the defender's left, may if they wish throw in further cards equal in rank to the top card of the battle pile.

-There is now an opportunity for a player to pick up the whole battle pile and add it to their hand.
+There is now an opportunity for any player other than the one who most recently played a card to pick up the whole battle pile and add it to their hand.
 If more than one player wants it, the attacker has the highest priority, then the other players in clockwise order.
-However, the defender is not allowed to pick up the battle pile if no cards have been added to it by other players after the attack was beaten.
 In practice, the attacker either takes the battle pile or pauses briefly to see whether anyone else wants to take it.
-If no one else claims it the attacker sets aside all the cards played in the battle, placing them face down on the discard pile.
+If no one claims the battle pile, the attacker sets aside all the cards played in the battle, placing them face down on the discard pile.

 After the battle pile has been cleared (discarded or picked up), all players who have fewer than 4 cards in hand must draw cards from the deck (the "new cards" pile) until they have 4 cards again.
 The attacker draws first, then the defender, then the other players in clockwise order.
 After everyone who needs to has drawn cards, the defender becomes the new attacker and begins the next battle.

 Example.
 The attacker plays the 7 and another player throws in the 7 on top of it.
-Now in order to beat the attack, the defender can play an equal card, in this case the 7 or 7, or the defender can play a diamond higher than the 7, for example the 10.
+Now in order to beat the attack, the defender can play one or more equal cards, in this case the 7 or 7 or both, or the defender can play a diamond higher than the 7, for example the 10, possibly along with other 10's.
 If the defender played the 10 everyone can now throw in 10's.
 If the defender played a 7, then the only card that can be thrown in is the fourth 7.